 - Port: The TCP/IP port on which the MySQL server is listening (the default is 3306). - Username: User name to use for the connection. - Password: Optional password for the account used.
-If you enter no password here, you will be prompted to enter the password when MySQL Workbench attempts to establish the connection.
-MySQL Workbench can store the password in a vault (see Section 5.3.8, "The Password Storage Vault"). - Default Schema: When the connection to the server is established, this is the schema that will be used by default.
-It becomes the default schema for use in other parts of MySQL Workbench.
+If you enter no password here, you are prompted to enter the password when MySQL Workbench attempts to establish the connection.
+MySQL Workbench can store the password in a vault (see Section 5.3.9, "The Password Storage Vault"). - Default Schema: When the connection to the server is established, this option sets the schema that becomes the default schema for use in other parts of MySQL Workbench.
+For simplicity, you can leave the default schema value blank during the initial setup and set the default value later, if needed.